Large-Scale Text-to-Image Model with Inpainting is a Zero-Shot Subject-Driven Image Generator: Introduction

 Through various experiments, Diptych Prompting demonstrates superior performance over existing encoder-based image prompting methods, more effectively capturing both subject and text and producing results preferred by human evaluators.
 Additionally, our method is not limited to subjects; it can also be applied to styles, enabling stylized image generation~\cite{styledrop, rb-modulation, stylealign} when a personal style image is provided as a reference.
 Furthermore, we showcase the extensibility of our approach to subject-driven image editing~\cite{paintbyexample}, allowing modification of specific regions in the target image with the reference subject.
 By arranging the target image in the right panel of diptych and masking only the region for editing in Diptych Prompting, we successfully integrate the reference subject into the target image.

-Our contributions can be summarized as follows: \begin{itemize} \item To the best of our knowledge, we are the first to approach zero-shot subject-driven text-to-image generation as an inpainting task, offering a new perspective by highlighting the diptych generation capabilities of FLUX. \item We propose two techniques to prevent content leakage and reliably capture details in the target subject: isolating the subject from its background and enhancing attention weights between panels. \item We validate our method’s versatility and robustness, extending its effectiveness even to style-driven generation and subject-driven image editing through comprehensive qualitative and quantitative results. \end{itemize}
+Our contributions can be summarized as follows: \begin{itemize} \item We propose a novel inpainting-based zero-shot subject-driven text-to-image generation approach without further training, offering a new perspective by highlighting the inherent diptych generation capabilities of FLUX. \item We propose two techniques to prevent content leakage and reliably capture details in the target subject: isolating the subject from its background and enhancing attention weights between panels. \item We validate our method’s versatility and robustness, extending its effectiveness even to style-driven generation and subject-driven image editing through comprehensive qualitative and quantitative results. \end{itemize}